pedrovgs/Roma/README.md

 You can get these credentials by creating a Twitter application [here](https://apps.twitter.com/) and a new Firebase application [here](https://console.firebase.google.com).

+## Trainig our SVM model

+If after some changes during the features extraction or the trainig dataset you need to generate the model saved again you can easily follow these steps:

+* Assembly the application executing ``sbt assembly``.
+* Run the training script ``./trainModel.sh``.
+* Review the classification metrics shown in the console logs.
+* Move the recently generated model into the resources folder.

+After the training process you'll see how a new folder named ``outputs/svmModel`` will appear and some classification metrics will be shown.

 ## Running on a cluster

 Spark applications are developed to run on a cluster.
 Before to run your app you need to generate a ``.jar`` file you can submit to Spark to be executed.
 You can generate the ``roma.jar`` file executing ``sbt assembly``.
 This will generate a binary file you can submit using ``spark-submit`` command.
 Ensure your local Spark version is ``Spark 2.1.1``.